cconsta1/cconsta1.github.io/_pages/store.md

 published: true
 ---

-This page is a **work in progress**, but I'm happy to share that **my first sale just went through**!
+This page is a **work in progress**, but I'm happy to share that **my first few sales just went through**!

 One of my works is also on display and for sale at the Volterra art gallery in Italy:
 [A Dystopian Beauty](https://www.lojeloartgallery.com/product-page/a-dystopian-beauty).

-I'm currently exploring the best way to handle **printing, shipping, and packaging**.
-Everything here is created by me, blending photography, generative art, algorithmic logic, and machine learning.
+I'm still exploring the best way to handle **printing, shipping, and packaging** but I'm doing my best to satisfy each and every one of you.
+All art work is created by me in digital form, blending photography, generative art, algorithmic logic, and machine learning.

 ---